collSteve/UniLife_SQL_Server_CPSC304_Proj/README.md

 ### Group Number: 39 | Members: Ke (Steve) Ren, Yi Ran Liao, and, Aung Khant Min

-This project is directly deployed to MS SQL server to interact with project C# backend.
+This project is directly deployed to MS SQL server to interact with project ASP.NET backend.